← Table of Contents Chapter 3 · 11 min read

 I’d expected that.
 The Arcanum has never been kind to students who disappear.
 But I hadn’t expected Hemme’s smile.

 It was the smile of a man who had been sharpening something for months.
-Who had practiced this moment in mirrors.

 “Eight months,” he said, flipping through papers with theatrical slowness.
 “Eight months absent.
 No word.
 No correspondence.
 And now you simply… walk back in and expect to resume your studies?”